Terms and conditions of service provided to Lifestyle Communities®

 (c) risk to and the title in the goods (free of any encumbrance) passes to us on delivery.

 2.6 To make sure you do the best job for us, you must ensure that all of your workers have appropriate qualifications, experience and capability, are suitably trained and have the capacity to do the job(s) we require.
+We may request evidence of this training to be provided as part of our Contractor pre-qualification process.
+Any workers performing activities on our premises or facilities are required to complete our induction to ensure they are aware of our health, safety and environmental requirements whilst working with us.

 2.7 Unless we otherwise agree, you are completely responsible for performing the work.
 This means that you must, at no additional cost to us, provide all workers, third party arrangements (if they are needed) and other resources necessary to provide your work and meet your obligations under this agreement, rather than expecting us to provide something you may need.